Monstroplante/neat-tooltip/README.md

 - Responsive (never get out of the screen)
 - Ok on touch screens
 - Fully customizable design with very simple CSS or SCSS
-- Full CSS, no image
+- No image
+- Tooltip content can be any html content